A visual guide to

 The proper combination of asanas is fundamental to an intelligent understanding

-of yoga that goes beyond mere repetition of postures.
+of yoga that goes beyond the mere repetition of postures.

 Appropriate sequencing is chosen according to the purpose and intention of the session,